danzin/DIY-Redis/README.md

 #### It listens for commands on the default Redis port 6379.
 It's compatible with all standard redis clients, tested and working with [redis-cli](https://redis.io/docs/latest/develop/connect/cli/) in Debian.

 After recieving a command through redis-cli, the server parses it and responds with a proper [RESP](https://redis.io/docs/latest/develop/reference/protocol-spec/) response.
-So far it can handle basic commands like PING, ECHO, SET, GET as well as [Redis Streams](https://redis.io/docs/latest/develop/data-types/streams/) with XADD, XREAD, XRANGE.
+So far it can handle PING, ECHO, SET, GET as well as [Redis Streams](https://redis.io/docs/latest/develop/data-types/streams/) with XADD, XREAD, XRANGE.
 All standard Redis formatting rules apply.
 ![image](https://github.com/danzin/DIY-Redis/assets/8279984/b11ca00b-d196-4aa9-a086-5cc6fa4baef4)

 The project is built with [Bun](https://bun.sh/)